yashmadan123/mslearn-openai/Instructions/Labs/Standalone-lab01/01-get-started-azure-openai.md

          ![](./media/gpt-intial.jpg)

->**Note** : gpt-35-turbo-16k is supported only for chat completions and it is not supported for completions API.
+>**Note**: gpt-35-turbo-16k is supported only for chat completions and it is not supported for completions API.

 8. This will deploy a model which you will be playing around with as you proceed.

-      > **Note**: You can ignore any error related to assignment of roles to view the quota limits.
+      > **Note**: You can ignore any error related to the assignment of roles to view the quota limits.

       > **Note**: Azure OpenAI includes multiple models, each optimized for a different balance of capabilities and performance.
 In this exercise, you'll use the **GPT-35-Turbo** model, which is a good general model for summarizing and generating natural language and code.
 For more information about the available models in Azure OpenAI, see [Models](https://learn.microsoft.com/azure/cognitive-services/openai/concepts/models) in the Azure OpenAI documentation.